jaalday/jaalday/README.md

 ![Junior Software Developer](https://static.vecteezy.com/system/resources/thumbnails/008/925/226/small_2x/group-of-cute-happy-smile-kitten-cat-sitting-cartoon-doodle-hand-drawing-banner-vector.jpg)

-Hello!
-I'm Jaclyn, I am a fresh faced software developer.
-Before diving into the world of coding, I spent years as a dedicated vet tech, nurturing both animals and my love for science.
-In my spare time, I indulge my creative side as an artist.
-Software development integrates my two passions of art and science together to create systems that are robust as well as visually pleasing.
+A Software Developer with hands-on experience in React, Python, JavaScript, FastAPI, HTML5, CSS and SQL.
+Skilled in building and maintaining web applications, with a strong foundation in both front-end and back-end development.
+I am a dedicated cat lady, so you will see cats inserted throughout my code.
+I spent many years as a vet tech, as well as an art teacher.
+Coding brings my two passions of science and art together in a seamless way.

 Skills: REACT / JS / HTML / CSS / PYTHON /  SQL / SUPABASE / FIGMA